Extreme heat moves east where many will see their hottest days of the year

 “It’s not like when you were younger, you were playing around,” said the 56-year-old who runs a daycare center.
 “Now it’s like you got the humidity.
 It makes you kind of not breathe the same way.
 So when you walk, you get a little more tired, a little more exhausted.”

-Reyes was one of nearly 200 million people in the United States, or 60% of the U.S. population, who are under a heat advisory or flood warning or watch and have been since Thursday, according to the National Weather Service.
+Reyes was one of nearly 200 million people in the United States, or 60% of the U.S. population, under a heat advisory or flood warning or watch since Thursday, according to the National Weather Service.

-Dangerous heat is forecast to engulf much of the eastern half of the United States Friday as extreme temperatures spread from the Midwest into the Northeast and mid-Atlantic where some residents will see their hottest temperatures of the year.
+Dangerous heat engulfed much of the eastern half of the United States Friday as extreme temperatures spread from the Midwest into the Northeast and mid-Atlantic where some residents saw their hottest temperatures of the year.

 Although much of the country does not cool much on normal summer nights, night temperatures are forecast to stay hotter than usual, prompting excessive heat warnings from the Plains to the East Coast.